revolutionpropertymaintenance/tokengen2/README.md

 ## Usage

+## Pre-Launch Recommendations

+Before going live, I would recommend:

+1. **Final Testing**: Conduct a final round of testing on all supported networks, especially focusing on the token deployment and vesting functionality.

+2. **Environment Configuration**: Ensure all production environment variables are properly set, particularly RPC URLs and API keys.

+3. **Monitoring Setup**: Implement monitoring for the backend services to quickly detect and respond to any issues.

+4. **Backup Strategy**: Ensure database backups are configured for the production environment.

 ## Recent Updates

 We've made significant improvements to the TokenForge platform to enhance its functionality and user experience: